Norway Chess

 Norway Chess is an annual closed chess tournament, typically taking place in the May to June time period every year.
-The first edition took place in the Stavanger area, Norway, from 7 May to 18 May 2013.
+The first edition took place in the Stavanger, Norway, from 7 to 18 May 2013.
 The 2013 tournament had ten participants, including seven of the ten highest rated players in the world per the May 2013 FIDE World Rankings.
 It was won by Sergey Karjakin, with Magnus Carlsen and Hikaru Nakamura tied for second place.
 Norway Chess 2015 took place in mid-June 2015 and was a part of the inaugural Grand Chess Tour.
 The tournament has since decided to withdraw from the Grand Chess Tour.

+In 2025, Norway Chess announced they were developing the Total Chess World Championship Tour, with the approval of FIDE.
+Total Chess World Championship 2026 will be the first Total Chess World Championship event.
+It will be held in Norway on 15 October 2026.

+In 2026, it was held in Oslo instead of Stavanger from May 25 to June 5.
+Praggnanandhaa Rameshbabu from India won the open section and Bibisara Assaubayeva from Kazakhstan won the women's section.
+In 2026 edition, R Praggnanandhaa became the first Indian to win Norway Chess Tournament, defeating World No 1 Magnus Carlsen twice in classical games within the same event, the first player to do so since Veselin Topalov.